Aral-549/pwn.college_Arshad./Positin yet Elsewhere.md

 **Thought process** :   Followed the instructions after testing once to get the flag.

 Inputed the command

 bash
 ```bash
   /challenge/run

 ```
-Noted that inputting pwn does not work as its not  an absolute path

 ## What I learned
 > learn how to navigate and change the directories using the 'cd' command